FilipPano/react-typescript-boilerplate/README.md

             /MultiStep
     ```

-- When grouping create an **index.tsx** to export all components from inside the folder
+- When grouping create an **GlobalProvider.tsx** to export all components from inside the folder

     **Example:**
     ```